-The Company earns revenue by lending securities as an agent on behalf of clients, primarily to brokerage institutions.
-Revenue is accounted for on an accrual basis.
+The Company earns revenue by lending securities on behalf of clients, primarily to highly rated banks and broker-dealers.
 The securities loaned are secured by collateral, generally ranging from 102% to 112% of the value of the loaned securities.
-Generally, the revenue earned is shared between the Company and the funds or other third-party accounts managed by the Company from which the securities are borrowed.
-For 2017, 2016 and 2015, securities lending revenue earned by the Company totaled \$597 million, \$579 million and \$513 million, respectively, and is recorded in investment advisory, administration fees and securities lending revenue on the consolidated statements of income.
+For 2018, 2017 and 2016, securities lending revenue earned by the Company totaled \$627 million, \$597 million and \$579 million, respectively, and is recorded in investment advisory, administration and securities lending revenue on the consolidated statements of income.
 Investment advisory, administration fees and securities lending revenue are reported together as the fees for these services often are agreed upon with clients as a bundled fee.

-The Company receives investment advisory performance fees or incentive allocations, from certain actively managed investment funds and certain separately managed accounts.
-These performance fees are dependent upon exceeding specified relative or absolute investment return thresholds.
-Such fees are recorded upon completion of the measurement period, which varies by product or account, and could be monthly, quarterly, annually or longer.
+The Company receives investment advisory performance fees, including incentive allocations (carried interest) from certain actively managed investment funds and certain separately managed accounts.
+These performance fees are dependent upon exceeding specified relative or absolute investment return thresholds, which may vary by product or account, and include monthly, quarterly, annual or longer measurement periods.